-It’s possible to use fresh strawberries as well.
-But as you're lacking the ice, the keto smoothie will be more liquid.
+It is possible to use fresh strawberries as well.
+But as you're lacking the ice, the smoothie will be more liquid.
 You could add a little more avocado to thicken it.

 I don't recommend adding additional ice cubes - this would make the smoothie taste watery.

 To all doubters out there: avocado in smoothies just WORKS.
 You cannot taste it.
 But it thickens your low carb strawberry smoothie like a dream.

-I added 30 grams, which is about 1/4 small avocado.
+I added 30 grams, which is about ¼ small avocado.
 Apart from adding creaminess, avocado is incredibly nutrient-rich.

-If you wish, replace the almond milk with another nut or seed milk of choice.
+If you wish, replace the almond milk with another nut or seed milk of your choice.
 Unsweetened coconut milk would be a good option here.